CosmicMind/Material/README.md

 #### Material Icons

-MaterialIcon is a library of Google and CosmicMind icons that are available for use within your iOS applications.
+Material Icons is a library of Google and CosmicMind icons that are available for use within your iOS applications.
 To help with icon choices, visit [MaterialIcon.io](http://www.materialicon.io).

 ![MaterialIcon](http://www.cosmicmind.io/MK/MaterialMaterialIcon.png)